zerokarmaleft/reader-writer-state/README.md

      return ()
 ```

-We've added a bit of extra logic to append a newline for each message written to the log.
+We've added a bit of extra logic to append a newline for each message written to
+the log.
 I'll explain why this is necessary shortly.
-Now, in the REPL, we can see what happens by invoking `logMessage1`:
+Now, in GHCi, we can
+see what happens by invoking `logMessage1`:

 ```
 Prelude> logMessage1 "hello"